Some States Require a Real Estate Attorney at Closing — Does Yours?

 Support your agent with the legal aspects of closing

 While both agents and attorneys understand the real estate industry well, they possess a different set of credentials.
 Should you encounter any hiccups in your home sale, agents are not licensed to provide legal advice; in fact, doing so would mean breaking the law.
-In these circumstances, an agent can rely on the attorney’s expertise to help fill in gaps.
+In these circumstances, an agent can rely on the attorney’s expertise to help fill in the gaps.

 Provide peace of mind to all parties